pari25bce10209-code/Sales-Record-Manager/README.md

 It runs in the terminal and lets you add, update, delete, view, and summarize sales.
 I also added a chart using pandas and matplotlib to visualize sales by date.

+# How is it useful in real life
+- Instead of writing sales in notebooks or Excel, shopkeepers can use your program to record daily transactions, track totals, and avoid mistakes.
+- Owners can see which products sell the most, which days are busiest, and make smarter decisions (like stocking more of popular items).
+- Instead of manually calculating totals, charts, or summaries, the program does it instantly — saving time and reducing human error.

 ---

 ##  Features